MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/extended-columns.md

 Although fields in the channel database are often extended, column lengths for those fields aren't extensible.
 Therefore, out-of-box column lengths have been increased to support extension scenarios.

 > [!NOTE]
-> If you must extend a field that isn't already pre-extended, you must file an extension request or a support ticket.
+> If you must extend a field that isn't already pre-extended, you must file an [Extension request in LCS](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/extensibility/extensibility-requests).

 Although the fields are extended in the channel database, your extension must also extend the field in the Commerce Headquarters database by using the extended data type (EDT) extension model.
 Additionally, you must extend the corresponding point of sale (POS) or Commerce runtime (CRT) user interface (UI).